jburzynski/TypeGenDocs/source/cli.rst

 **Arguments/options**

 ========================  ======
 ProjectFolderN            The path to project(s) that TypeScript sources will be generated for.
-Package Manager Console runs from the solution directory by default, so usually ProjectFolderN would be the name of the project (if the project directory has the same name as the project).
+Package Manager Console runs from the solution directory by default, so usually ProjectFolderN would be the name of the project.

 -Config-Path              Paths to config files for the specified projects (the order of config paths must match the order of projects).
 If a project doesn't have its config specified, *tgconfig.json* file from ProjectFolderN will be used.
 If *tgconfig.json* is not present, the default configuration will be used.